-Vitrectomy Surgery for Macular Pucker in Pensacola, FL
+Vitrectomy Surgery for Macular Pucker in Des Plaines, IL

 Macular pucker is generally a condition associated with the aging process, which involves the shrinking or pulling away of vitreous gel from your eye.
 This in turn creates scar tissue and causes bulging on your macula.
 It's unusual for a macular pucker to cause you to need surgery.
 Most of the time, you can still perform daily activities such as driving, reading and being able to see fine details.
 Simply keeping your eyeglass prescription updated or wearing bifocals will allow you to continue your normal, daily activities.
 However, in more severe cases, the condition can improve through an eye surgery called vitrectomy surgery with membrane peel.

-To schedule an appointment with an expert surgeon in Pensacola that specializes in vitrectomy surgery for macular pucker, call (850) 378-3843 or contact Retina Specialty Institute online.
+To schedule an appointment with an expert surgeon in Des Plaines that specializes in vitrectomy surgery for macular pucker, call (847) 824-3127 or contact The Midwest Center for Sight online.

 Macular Pucker Diagnosis